 - Student must be responsible for all personal items.
 SEACAMP and its agents cannot assume responsibility for lost or stolen items.
 Lost and found items not claimed within two weeks from end of session will be donated.

-- It is the student’s responsibility to inform one of the camp counselors of: Illness, Injury, or Other problems.
+- It is the student’s responsibility to inform one of the Instructors of: Illness; Injury; Other problems

 - Any student using alcohol, tobacco, drugs or committing any illegal act will be sent home immediately at the parent or guardian’s expense.